keymanapp/keyman/developer/js/README.md

 Keyman Developer
 ================

-This contains the source code of Keyman development tools.
-This also contains `kmlmc`.
+This contains the source code of Keyman lexical model development tools:

+ - `kmlmc`
+ - `kmlmp`
+ - `kmlmi`

 In order to build [lexical models][], these tools must be built and compiled.